- Clearer Thinking Team

 Confirmation Bias

-Confirmation Bias refers to a tendency for people to favor information that confirms their preconceptions or hypotheses (even if the information isn't true).
+Confirmation Bias refers to a tendency for people to seek out, favor, or give more weight to information that confirms their preconceptions or hypotheses (even if the information isn't true) than information that contradicts their prior beliefs.

 Denomination Effect